erinseagraves/insurance-cost-data-project/README.md

 ---

 ## Key Goals
-- Explore and clean the medical insurance dataset.
 - Perform statistical analysis of demographic and lifestyle factors.
 - Visualize how features like BMI, age, and smoking status impact insurance charges.
 - Summarize insights that could be useful for healthcare or insurance decision-making.